Troubleshooting

 Mounting

-When mounting or burning an image with unsaved changes, the file system data is reconstructed in memory, and the file data is provisioned from the original image file, or from the original files if they were just added.
+When mounting or burning an image with unsaved changes, the file system data is reconstructed in memory, and the file data is read from the original image file, or from the original files if they were just added.

 In rare cases, there is no drive letter assigned to the mounted image.
 You can manually assign a drive letter to it in Disk Management.